AOS Membership - Application & Instructions

 YOU MAY ACCESS THE ONLINE APPLICATION HERE.

-Please be prepared to attach: (For administrative purposes, please submit in WORD format)
+Please be prepared to attach: (For administrative purposes, please submit in WORD format, with the exception of LOR, they can be pdf)

 Formatting: One page, no smaller than 11 font, 500 words or less)

-The following qualifications are required for proposal of a Candidate for ACTIVE MEMBERSHIP in the American Otological Society:
+The following qualifications are required for proposal of a Candidate for FELLOW MEMBERSHIP (formerly known as ACTIVE MEMBER) in the American Otological Society:

 1) The Candidate shall have earned a Doctor of Medicine degree or the equivalent acceptable to the Council.